Last updated on 31st October 2023

 To create an animation, you first need to create all of the graphics that will appear in your video.
 Most teams will lay these out in a storyboard that breaks the video down scene by scene.

-This is one of the major benefits of animation, because it gives you complete creative control over your video.
+This is one of its major benefits, because animation gives you complete creative control over your video projects.
 There are no actors to manage.
 No sets to dress.
 In fact, the topic of your video doesn’t even need to be tangible.